BitcoinDesign/Guide/guide/inheritance-wallet/wallet-creation.md

 #### Creating the primary key set

 Bob starts the wallet creation process on his phone, while Alice will use the app on her own phone to add her signing key.
-The app gives them a choice between two of the most commonly used wallet types: a standard, single-key wallet or a 2-of-3 multi-key wallet, which is suited for larger savings.
+The app gives them a choice between two of the most commonly used wallet types: The first one is a standard, single-key wallet.
+The second option is a 2-of-3 multi-key wallet, which is suited for larger savings.
+There is also a third option that allows users to create their own custom setups.
+Bob and Alice choose the 2-of-3 multi-key wallet.

 {% include image-gallery.html pages = page.images_wallet-configuration %}

-There is also a third option that allows users to create their own custom setups.
-But Bob and Alice choose the multi-key approach.

 #### Enabling the recovery path

 After configuring the primary key set, the app asks the users whether they would like to enable a recovery path.
+The recovery path uses the same keys that are part of the primary key set and unlocks after 6 months of inactivity.
+If it is unlocked, only one signature will be required to spend bitcoin, instead of two.
 We have covered this in the time-based reference design as well.
-Here we show an alternative design option for this same feature.

 {% include image-gallery.html pages = page.images_recovery-path %}

-We could also call the recovery path a recovery key set, since it technically is just that.
-However, the point of the recovery path is that we want to use the same keys that are used in the primary key set.
-To make this distinction more clear, we treat recovery paths as a different feature from alternative key sets in our application.
-You might want to take a different approach in your own application, based on your specific user base.

 #### Creating the inheritance key set

-After enabling the recovey path, the app offers users to create a dedicated inheritance key set.
-This works in more or less the same way as for the primary key set.
+After enabling the recovery path, the app offers users to create a dedicated inheritance key set.
+The process of configuring the key set is almost the same as for the primary key set.

-The main exception is that the inheritance key set should only be unlocked after a certain amount of time.
-After choosing the appropriate key set type, Bob is prompted to define the rules under which the key set should be unlocked.
+The main difference is that the inheritance key set should only be unlocked after a certain amount of time.
+Therefore, Bob is prompted to define the rules under which the key set should be unlocked, after he has chosen the appropriate key set type.

 {% include image-gallery.html pages = page.images_inheritance-key-set %}